fishpepper/OpenSky/README.md

 # Random notes:

-Just in case you need to mount a new antenna: my vd5m came with a 3.5cm antenna wire (shouldn't this by ~3cm??)...
+Just in case you need to mount a new antenna: It should be 31.5mm long (1/4 wavelength at 2.4GHz)

 # Thanks